richard-delorenzi/snap-introduction-to-programming/Readme.md

 * Top-tip: Do one step at a time, and test.
 * When done attach an image of your code to the classroom.
   * Use the script-pic tool: right click ![Image showing how to get an image of a script](./script-pic.png "Script pic tool")
-  * Then in the class room choose upload
+  * Then in the classroom choose upload

 <hr/>